undarr/algeble_cpp/README.md

   A gameseed is a 13-digit string that uniquely identifies all custom settings of a game.
 2 games with the same gameseed have the same settings and random variables (when using the same OS & platform) but can be played differently.
 Players can share the gameseed once they encounter an interesting game.
 * Leaderboards

   6 leaderboards are set for standard and variant games of different expression lengths.
 A reset function is provided to reset all leaderboards.
 A leaderboard will only be updated and resorted accordingly when a player enters their name after their score entered the top 5 of the corresponding game category in a non-custom and non-loaded game.
 Game scores are sorted by the number of guesses, followed by the number of rounds taken and the time taken.
 Time will only be kept for continuous games (games without exiting/crashing in the middle) and N.A. will be displayed for games that use the "Continue Game" function.
 Leaderboards can be viewed from the game menu.
 * Show all clues

-  This function during the cluephase,
+  This function during the cluephase will display all clues typed by the user before in 2 different formats, which helps players view and use the clues more conveniently.
+* Show all clues

+  Similar to the prior, this function will display all previous guesses by the user during the guessphase in ascending order.
 * Surrender function

   A surrender option is set during the guessphase, after surrendering, the game will reveal the hidden expression and its result.